craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 This is built for player's to survive and run from, not beat into nothingness.
 Put a little fear back in the hearts and minds of your friends, family, or otherwise.

 I chose Kobolds as my muse because of the Tale of Tucker's Kobolds.
-Its funny, but I wished for a more Griffon McElroy's Wonderland than 4chan storyboar
+Its funny, but I wished for a more Griffon McElroy's Wonderland than the basic power-dungeon designing kobolds.

 ### The Kobold's Goals
 1. First and foremost, the Kobolds of Kailkeep want to protect themselves.
 Their collective survival is the most important thing to them both as a collective and individually; a Kobold values their clutchmate's security over their own life if they fucked up and got caught out.
 2. Secondarily, the Kobolds want to gain more power than they have now.
-Again, this is true of the individual and the collective, some Kobolds run the Hells for a chance for a change of fate, and all Kobolds want Kobolds to rule Alaturmen, just like everyone else.
+Again, this is true of the individual and the collective, some Kobolds run the Hells for a chance for a change of fate, and all Kobolds want Kobolds to rule Alaturmen, just like everyone else does, right?
 3. Tertiarily, the Kobolds want to appease their partner, Terra, and their followers.
-The easiest way to do that is to entertain them.
+The easiest way to do that is to entertain them while they are well-fed and harbored.

 ### Kailkeep's Secrets
 #### Proving Grounds